 Image by DEA / A. DE GREGORIO Getty Images

-This sumptuous Renaissance palace was built for Cardinal Ricci da Montepulciano in 1540, but Ferdinando de' Medici bought it in 1576.
-It remained in Medici hands until 1801, when Napoleon acquired it for the French Academy.
-Guided tours take in the wonderful landscaped gardens, the cardinal's painted apartments, and incredible views over Rome – tours in English depart at 11am and 3.30pm.
+Built for Cardinal Ricci da Montepulciano in 1540, this sumptuous Renaissance palace was purchased by Ferdinando de' Medici in 1576 and remained in Medici hands until 1801, when Napoleon acquired it for the French Academy.
+Guided tours (1½ hours) in multiple languages take in the sculpture-filled gardens and orchard, a garden studio exquisitely frescoed by Jacopo Zucchi in 1577 and the cardinal's private apartments.
 Note the pieces of ancient Roman sculpture from the Ara Pacis embedded in the villa's walls.